OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 Group spi_cs1 - [spi_cs1] gpio refclk
 Group i2s - i2s [gpio] pcm
 Group ephy - [ephy] gpio
-Group wled - [wled] gpio
+Group wled - wled [gpio]
 ```

 This list gives you the groups of multiplexed pins available, and their modes.
-The current mode is in the `[]`.
+The current mode for each group is indicated with the `[]`.

 Let's examine the first line:
+//change this to uart1
 ```
 Group i2c - [i2c] gpio
 ```

 Here we see the group is `i2c`, and the available modes are `[i2c] gpio`, with the current mode being `[i2c]`.

+### Changing the GPIO Function
+//change this to uart1
 To set a particular package of hardware pins to a specified mode, use the following command:

 ```